-Located at the real heart of the Côte d’Azur between Nice and Cannes, Picasso’s favourite town of Antibes has become one of the most popular destinations on the French coast.
+Located at the real heart of the Côte d’Azur between Nice and Cannes, Picasso’s favorite town of Antibes has become one of the most popular destinations on the French coast.

 City of Culture

-Throughout the year the city hosts a vibrant calendar of events, the highlight of which is the international jazz festival Jazz à Juan, held in July in a pine grove (pinède) overlooking the sea.
+Throughout the year the city hosts a vibrant calendar of events, the highlight of which is the international jazz festival Jazz à Juan, held in July in a pine grove (pinède) overlooking the sea, held next from July 12th to 21st, 2019.
 Ray Charles and Miles Davis made their European debut here and today the festival welcomes stars such as Diana Krall and Marcus Miller.

 - To fully appreciate the wealth that Antibes attracts, take a walk around Port Vauban (the Mediterranean’s largest marina in terms of total boat tonnage) and out to the Quai des Milliardaires, where the world’s most luxurious private yachts are moored in all their glory.
 A mooring here can cost up to €1.5m and it’s always interesting to make a note of the yachts’ names to look up their owners and next destinations!

 - Stroll around Fort Carré, which immortalises prestigious episodes in Antibes’ history, and the terrace of Bastion Saint-Jaume, from which Jaume Plensa’s 8m-high sculpture Nomade looks out to sea.

 Picasso: "Give me a museum, and I'll fill it."

 Don’t miss the Musée Picasso, formerly the Château Grimaldi, built upon the foundations of the ancient Greek town of Antipolis.
 The château was Picasso’s studio in 1946 and now houses a fascinating collection of his paintings, drawings, lithographs and ceramics, as well as photographs of the artist.